home

 More info on Instagram

-The founder of Yaai Thai and Mamie breweries opens his sixth location at 35 bd de Bonne nouvelle in a tropical and immersive atmosphere.
-A true invitation to travel through the somewhat Amazonian decor, the recipes with Latin accents are just as inviting.
-On the menu: sea bream ceviche, Argentinian rib steak, and reimagined empanadas.
-A variety of traditional, bistro-style, and seasonal dishes for an enchanting culinary journey.
-As for drinks, a mixologist offers a wide selection of signature cocktails made with local sourced alcohols such as Mezcal or Pisco.
+The founder of Yaai Thai and the Mamie breweries opens his sixth venue at 35 bd de Bonne Nouvelle, featuring a tropical and immersive atmosphere.
+A real invitation to travel with its somewhat Amazonian decor, the recipes bursting with Latin flavors are just as enticing.
+On the menu: sea bass ceviche, Argentine ribeye steak, and revamped empanadas.
+It's a delightful selection of traditional, bistronomic, and seasonal dishes for a captivating culinary journey.
+As for drinks, a mixologist offers a wide range of signature cocktails made from local spirits, like Mezcal and Pisco.

 Bomba